 Travelers will be spending time and working with Palestinians on a daily basis in a Palestinian village with a long history of resistance against the occupation.
-Moreover, travelers can stay at the Hostel, the hub city for culture, art, music in Palestine.
-This would give travelers the chance to experience two different realities in Palestine; the village and the city.

 Travelers and volunteers would do usual farm chores, such as planting, seeding, weeding, irrigating, harvesting.
 They would also have the chance to learn and help in some development projects that we are having at the site such as building a chicken coop, pond, Earthship, harvesting station, beekeeping, and other projects.

 Stay in the farm in a shed. (electricity starting from December 2021)

 possibility to camp as well.